hjlee5037/Automated-Hydrogel-Patterning-Project/README.md

 # Requirements
 Python 3
-Install libraries: Keras, Tensorflow, PIL, skscikit-learn, os, pandas, matplotlib, numpy, joblib.
+Install libraries: Keras, Tensorflow, PIL, skscikit-learn, os, pandas, matplotlib, numpy, joblib, opencv (cv2).
 A collection of images for colors of varying pHs (from a pH scale, for instance).
 These images should be labeled with specific pH values.

 # Workflow